 What is Network Economics?

-There are also challenges above and beyond this, for example in urban settings, it is becoming evermore difficult to acquire/secure sites for new base stations due to the costs of real estate and aesthetics concerns.
-Furthermore, the new features of 5G, intending to address diverse requirements from numerous applications, will increase the complexity of operations leading to additional costs.
-With ARPU (Average Revenue Per User) stagnating in many markets, how will operators offset the substantial investment required in their networks?
+There are also challenges above and beyond this, for example in urban settings, it is becoming ever more difficult to acquire/secure sites for new base stations due to the costs of real estate and aesthetics concerns.
+Furthermore, the unique features of 5G, which address diverse requirements from numerous applications, increase the complexity of operations leading to additional costs.
+With ARPU (Average Revenue Per User) stagnating in many markets, how do operators offset the substantial investment required in their networks?